Explore the wonders of the Universe

 Welcome to the Mt.
 Tam Astronomy Program.
-This is an educational program designed to give the general public and students of all ages and background a better understanding of our universe by hearing about current theories and discoveries followed by an opportunity to observe through telescopes.
+This educational program is designed to give the public and students of all ages and backgrounds a better understanding of our universe by hearing about current theories and discoveries followed by an opportunity to observe through telescopes.

 Evening programs are held each Saturday between the new and first quarter moon from April through October.
 A talk by a professional astronomer, physicist, or space scientist begins in the Mountain Theater (directions) near the end of twilight and lasts about 45 minutes.
 These presentations are typically enhanced by beautiful images projected on a large screen.
 The audience is invited to ask questions at the end.